 On his motivation to write the book, Agnigbo said: “I wanted to get to the bottom of relations between Africa and Europe myself.
 That’s why I studied cultural and political history.
 During my studies, I learned that cultures are the link between societies.
 Every society has a way of thinking, feeling and acting.
 That was a great realization for me.
 From this I concluded that the complete destabilization of African cultures by Europeans during colonization had enormous consequences.”

-Stolpersteine auf dem Weg zur Freiheit is very original in its analysis and should be read not only because of its explanations of the roots of the ongoing migration from Africa but also because of its relevance to understanding why the continent hasn’t been able to make as much progress as its peoples desire.
+Stolpersteine auf dem Weg zur Freiheit is very original in its analysis and should be read not only for its explanations of the roots of the ongoing migration from Africa but also because of its relevance to understanding why the continent hasn’t been able to make as much progress as its peoples desire.